Attendance, Sickness and Medicines.

 It is our duty to consistently strive to achieve a goal of 100% attendance for all children.
 Every opportunity will be used to convey to pupils and their parents or carers the importance of regular and punctual attendance.
 For our children to take full advantage of the educational opportunities offered it is vital a child is at school, on time, every day the school is open unless the reason for the absence is unavoidable.
 The routines children develop around attendance and punctuality at school are the same as the expectations of any future employer in the world of work.
 High attainment, confidence with peers and staff and future aspirations depend on good attendance.

 Any non-attendance at school must be reported on the first day of absence.
-Please contact the School Office by telephone by 9 am and record the details of your child's absence.
+Please contact the School Office by telephone by 9.00 am and report the details of your child's absence.

 O - unauthorised absence / U - late after close of registration / G - non-approved leave of absence (holiday)